tmforum-rand/schemas/README.md

     "title": "TMForumSchemaTemplate",
     "description": "Every Schema MUST have a short, concise description",
 ```
 * All properties within the schema must be **well defined**, with names in **[lowerCamelCase](https://en.wikipedia.org/wiki/Camel_case)** and avoiding the use of abbreviations.
 They should have a `type`, an informative, concise `description` and at least one example value within the `examples` array.
-You are encouraged to use the full range of `type` and `format` values to best constrain the JSON attribute to a set of sensible values, so that a JSON parser, along with the schema, can do a lot of validation work on your behalf:
+You are encouraged to use the full range of `type` and `format` values to best constrain the JSON attribute to a set of sensible values so that a JSON parser, along with the schema, can do a lot of validation work on your behalf:
 ```
     "attribute": {
         "type": "One of: {array|string|integer|enum|hostname|uri|...}",
-        "format": "Use format to better constrain the value" "description": "Every attribute MUST have a concise description, beyond 'this is the blah attribute'", "examples": [ "At least", "One example" ],
+        "format": "Use format to better constrain the value", "description": "Every attribute MUST have a concise description, beyond 'this is the blah attribute'", "examples": [ "At least", "One example" ]
     }
 ```
 * **Numeric properties** (of `"type": "integer"` or `"number"` SHOULD consider constraints to limit the value to a sensible range using: x ≥ `minimum`, x > `exclusiveMinimum`, x ≤ `maximum` and x < `exclusiveMaximum`.
 For example: a `"latitude"` might be described with: